Modern work

 You don’t have to stress how popular Microsoft Teams has become these past few months.
 However, we must emphasize how essential Teams governance should be for your business and tenant security.

-An important part of Teams governance is the management of inactive teams.
-In the last post covering this topic, we focused on three ways of finding inactive teams.
-Now, we’ll concentrate on governing inactive teams and groups, including setting up governance policies and managing inactive resources.
+An important part of Teams governance is the management of inactive Microsoft teams.
+In the last post covering this topic, we focused on three ways of finding inactive Microsoft teams.
+Now, we’ll concentrate on governing inactive Microsoft teams and groups, including setting up governance policies and managing inactive resources.

-Defining who can create new Microsoft Teams and Office 365 Groups
+Who can create new Microsoft teams and groups?

-Microsoft Teams and Office 365 groups are complimentary, and whoever can create a group in Office 365 Groups can also create Teams.
+Microsoft Teams and Groups are complimentary, and whoever can create a group can also create Teams.
 By default, that’s everyone in the company.
 The question is, should everyone have that power?
-Because it does lead to creating a lot of inactive teams and groups.
+Because it does lead to creating a lot of inactive Microsoft teams and groups.

 This is generally considered a bad idea because you’ll create teams and groups and other group-based services, such as Microsoft Planner and Yammer.
 Hundreds of unnecessary groups and teams are bound to create clutter and complicate administration.